 Bruce Ashford published profiles of six heroes of cultural engagement — and we’ve compiled these posts for you below.

-(While you’re at it, don’t forget to grab Dr. Ashford’s free e-book, A Pocket Guide to Christianity and Culture.)
+(While you’re at it, don’t forget to grab Bruce and Lauren Ashford’s new free e-book, Every Holiday a Holy Day.)

 Abraham Kuyper was a pastor, journalist, newspaper founder, professor, university founder, parliament member and prime minister.
 Both his writings and his life story show us a Christian who not only critiqued culture but made culture.
 Read More>>

 Francis Schaeffer was the director of a Swiss retreat center, L’Abri, and became well known as a teacher and defender of the Christian faith.
 Schaeffer treated individuals as God’s unique creations, made in God’s image and likeness.
 Read More>>

 C.S.
 Lewis was a professor at Oxford and Cambridge during the middle of the 20th century.
 For Lewis, “evangelism” was something that Christians do with their whole lives, not only through interpersonal encounters, but in the work they undertake and the shape of their professional lives.
 Read More>>

 Augustine of Hippo was an early Christian theologian and philosopher who lived during the later years of the Roman Empire.
 He was able to interpret the Bible masterfully and interpret his cultural context skillfully.
 Read More>>